-The Uruguayan passport currently ranks on the 28th place according to the Guide Passport Ranking Index.
+The Uruguayan passport is currently ranked 27th place on the Guide Passport Index.
 It provides visa-free access to 153 countries.
 With a high mobility score it is one of the more desirable passports in the world.
 Uruguayan passport holders have visa-free access and visas on arrival to countries such as United Kingdom, United Arab Emirates, Russia and the entire European Union.
 This allows almost instant travel opportunities worldwide.
-Uruguayan passport holders do however require a visa to enter about 73 destinations in the world.
+Uruguayan passport holders do however require a visa to enter about 76 destinations in the world.
 Some countries where visa is required are China, India and the United States.

 The Oriental Republic of Uruguay consists of 19 departments.
 The most important departments are Montevideo, Canelones and Maldonado.
 The nation is situated in South America bordering the countries of Argentina and Brazil.
 Uruguay is the 2nd smallest country in South America with a surface area of 176,215 square kilometers.
 Its climate is temperate with hot summers and mild winters.
 The terrain is characterized by rolling plains, low hills and fertile costal land.